chmao99/chmao99.github.io/aboutme.md

 My name is Lily.
 I have the following qualities:

-- I have excised yoga for more than 10 years
+- I am a certified yoga coach
-- I'm extremely loyal to my family
+- I'm extremely loyal to daily yoga exercise
 What else do you need?

 ### My story